Vizzuality/marxan-cloud/docs/features/boundary-length-modifier/brief.md

 This will apply for the majority of projects, which are expected to use a constant PU area.
-Some projects may use irregularly-shaped planning units with varying area: in this case the mean of the areas of the planning units in the study area should be used [*], with option to further tune this in the future (as above, it is ok to hardcode this, as long as using a different aggregation formula that doesn't depend on other inputs than PU area and PU count will not break other assumptions).
+Some projects may use irregularly-shaped planning units with varying area: in this case the mean of the areas of the planning units in the study area should be used, with option to further tune this in the future (as above, it is ok to hardcode this, as long as using a different aggregation formula that doesn't depend on other inputs than PU area and PU count will not break other assumptions).

-[*] Pending confirmation.

 - For each of the BLM values being used in the calibration process: